sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Visual management capabilities...](https://cloud.google.com/solutions/devops/devops-measurement-visual-management)*

 ### Section 10.
 LEARNING AND GENERATIVE CULTURE

+*Description: Discover how growing a generative, high-trust culture drives better organizational and software delivery performance.
+Grow a learning culture and understand its impact on your organization performance.*

 Please rate how strongly you agree or disagree with the following statements as descriptive of your team and the organization: